Carry On Maratha

-Carry On Maratha is a 2015 Romance-Drama Marathi language film directed by Sanjay Londhe.
+Carry On Maratha is a 2015 Indian Marathi language romantic drama film directed by Sanjay Londhe.
 It was released theatrically on 24 July 2015.
 This film was directorial debut of Sanjay Londhe.
 It stars Gashmeer Mahajani and Kashmira Kulkarni in lead.
 It is the debut film of Gashmeer Mahajani, son of veteran Marathi actor Ravindra Mahajani.
 Box office collection of this movie is around 15 crore.

 Upon Its theatrical release it received mixed reviews from critics, praised for acting but criticism for weak and predictable story, screenplay.

 Synopsis

 Kolhapur's young Maratha, Martand comes across Kusum, a Kannada girl looking for a lift in the middle of the road.
 A chance encounter turns into a love story that brings both families face-to-face.
 Whether the Maratha warrior will be successful in love forms the crux of the story.